Steps for Completing Your Graduate Degree

 Graduate Classification (Department)

 Your graduate department will admit you either to a conditionally classified or classified standing.
 If you are admitted conditionally classified, you will have prerequisites needed to be completed as outlined in your admission letter from SJSU.
 These prerequisites must be taken before you can be move into classified standing and advanced to graduate candidacy.
 If you have any questions on the prerequisites listed on your admissions letter, please contact your graduate advisor.

 Department Advising or Orientation

 The university holds a Graduate Orientation every semester for incoming graduate students.
 Many departments and colleges hold additional orientations.
 Determine if your department will hold a group orientation at the beginning of your first semester.
 You should also schedule a one-on-one meeting with your graduate advisor.
 In both cases, you will receive information about department requirements and the courses in which you are expected to enroll.

 Before applying for candidacy, students can petition for transfer credit via the Course Transfer Validation Form.
-Transfer credit can be awarded by the graduate advisor for post-baccalaureate courses taken at another university, as long as the courses were not counted for degree credit, or for graduate-level courses taken during the senior year as an SJSU undergraduate if the courses did not contribute to the bachelor’s degree.
+Transfer credit can be awarded by the graduate advisor for post-baccalaureate courses taken at another university, as long as the courses were not counted for degree credit, or for graduate-level courses taken during the senior year as an SJSU undergraduate (final two undergraduate semesters) if the courses did not contribute to the bachelor’s degree.
 Transfer work must be from institutions that were listed on your initial application to SJSU and must be from an accredited institution.
 Other restrictions are indicated in the university catalog.
 Petitions must be signed by your graduate advisor before submitting them to our office for approval.